john-parton/chardetng-py/README.md

 Python binding for the [chardetng](https://github.com/hsivonen/chardetng) character encoding detector.

+## Documentation

+Documentation for the latest release can be found on [Read the Docs](https://chardetng-py.readthedocs.io/en/latest/).

 ## Platform and Architecture Support

 Compatability is a _feature_ of `chardetng_py`.
 The goal is to support as many platforms and architectures as possible.